Skip to main content

 The completion of the High Voltage Testing and Commissioning Facility at the site means railcars can now undertake their extensive testing regime here in WA.

-The first full six-car C-series train built in Western Australia has now moved out of the Bellevue facility.
+In mid-2022 the first full six-car C-series train built in Western Australia completed high-voltage testing and moved out of the Bellevue facility to begin about 12 months of intensive dynamic testing.

 Benefits